yuans-cellbio/customize_genesets/README.md

 - Rat CollecTRI: built from the direct `OmnipathR::collectri(query_type = "interactions", organism = "rat")` route, then normalized into the same signed and unsigned GMT interface used elsewhere in the repo.
 - Rat PROGENy: not supported in this pipeline.
 Rat builds omit that step by design and report it as an informational message.

-## Common Use Cases

-- Build a defensible human pathway library for transcriptomics or proteomics enrichment analysis.
-- Replace inherited GMT files with a versioned build that records package versions and retrieval dates.
-- Generate a signed GO BP library for analyses where directionality matters.
-- Build mouse-native MSigDB pathway libraries without falling back to human ortholog mapping.
-- Build a rat pathway library with the supported rat sources wired automatically and unsupported sources omitted cleanly.
-- Combine broad pathway databases like Reactome and KEGG with footprint-style resources like PROGENy and CollecTRI.
-- Customize the GO keyword lists or pathway-source parameters for a specific biological question.
-- Troubleshoot one data source at a time instead of rerunning the full pipeline.

 ## Project Layout

 - `R/pathway_helpers.R`: shared validation, GMT IO, ID mapping, species helpers, and module-loading helpers.